PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional-programming-introduction.md

 FP techniques proved to be useful enough that some languages (Java 8 again, JavaScript at ES6 / ES2015) evolved to ease their usage.
 And lot of new ones integrated them from the start.

 I hope this article will give you the will to use (more) these techniques, and perhaps to dig more into it.
+If you want to explore more functions via the Lodash library, you can continue the reading with my [article on Lodash](/Programming/Using-Lodash-for-fun-and-profit/).